 The Saint Francis of Assisi Girl Scouts is an integral and empowering program for girls in grades K-8.
-It provides girls with a strong sense of independence, community, leadership skills, team work skills and self-esteem.
+Sponsored by the St. Francis of Assisi Parish, it provides girls with a strong sense of independence, community, leadership skills, team work skills and self-esteem.
 Meetings take place every other week, mid-October through May.
 For more information, email firstname.lastname@example.org.

 SFA Singers After School Club

 The SFA Singers group is made up of students from grades 3 through 8.
 They meet weekly on Thursdays from 3-4pm, October through December, and perform at all academy Christmas Shows.
 The moderators are Mrs. Annunziata, Mrs. Nealis and Miss Mullaney.